-The main input to the L2_SM_P processing algorithm is the SMAP L1C_TB product that contains the time-ordered, geolocated, calibrated L1B_TB brightness temperatures which have been resampled to the fixed 36-km EASE2 grid.
-In addition to general geolocation and calibration, the L1B_TB data have also been corrected for atmospheric effects, Faraday rotation, and low-level RFI effects prior to regridding.
-If the RFI encountered is too large to be corrected, the T_B data are flagged accordingly and no soil moisture retrieval is attempted.
-See the L1B_TB and L1C_TB ATBDs for additional details.
+The main input to the L2\SM\P processing algorithm is the SMAP L1C\TB product that contains the time-ordered, geolocated, calibrated L1B\TB brightness temperatures which have been resampled to the fixed 36-km EASE2 grid.
+In addition to general geolocation and calibration, the L1B\TB data have also been corrected for atmospheric effects, Faraday rotation, and low-level RFI effects prior to regridding.
+If the RFI encountered is too large to be corrected, the TB data are flagged accordingly and no soil moisture retrieval is attempted.
+See the L1B\TB and L1C\TB ATBDs for additional details.

-In addition to T_B observations, the L2_SM_P algorithm also requires ancillary datasets for the soil moisture retrieval.
+In addition to TB observations, the L2\SM\P algorithm also requires ancillary datasets for the soil moisture retrieval.
 These include:

-- Surface temperature
+- · Surface temperature

 - Vegetation opacity (or vegetation water content and vegetation opacity coefficient)

 - Vegetation single scattering albedo

 - Surface roughness information

 - Land cover type classification

 - Soil texture (sand, silt, and clay fraction)

 - Data flags for identification of land, water, precipitation, RFI, urban areas, mountainous terrain, permanent ice/snow, and dense vegetation

 The specific parameters and sources of these and other externally provided ancillary data are listed in Section 6.
-Other parameters used by the L2_SM_P algorithm are provided internally to the processing chain.
-These include a freeze/thaw flag, an open water fraction, and a vegetation index, all provided by the SMAP Hi-Res radar L2_SM_A product (see L2_SM_A ATBD).
+Other parameters used by the L2\SM\P algorithm are provided internally to the processing chain.
+These include a freeze/thaw flag, an open water fraction, and a vegetation index; these were originally intended to be provided by the SMAP radar L2\SM\A product (see L2\SM\A ATBD) or other ancillary sources.
+A radiometer-based freeze/thaw flag is now being generated by the L3\FT\P team.

-All input T_B and ancillary datasets used in the retrievals are mapped to the 36-km EASE2 grid prior to entering the L2_SM_P processor.
+All input $T_B$ and ancillary datasets used in the retrievals are mapped to the 36-km EASE2 grid prior to entering the L2\SM\P processor.
 All input data, retrieved soil moisture data, and flags utilize the same grid.

-DATA INPUT : DATA OUTPUT: Grid cell location on fixed Earth grid (lat, lon) Grid cell location on fixed Earth grid (lat, lon) Time tag (date and time of day) Time tag (date and time of day) Calibrated L1C_TB Calibrated water-corrected L1C_TB Static ancillary data [permanent masks (land / water, urban, etc.), soil type, DEM info, % land cover types] Retrieved soil moisture for 6 am overpass Dynamic ancillary data : Dynamic ancillary data : Soil temperature Soil temperature Vegetation water content Vegetation water content Vegetation parameters (b, τ, ω) Vegetation parameters (b, τ, ω) % open water in pixel [from HiRes radar] % open water in pixel - temperature of open water from Ts at 6 am - temperature of open water Frozen ground flag [from L3_F/T] Frozen ground flag Precipitation flag Precipitation flag Snow/ice flag Snow/ice flag RFI flag [from L1_TB] RFI flag Quality flag [include from L1_TB] Quality flag
+DATA INPUT : DATA OUTPUT : Grid cell location on fixed Earth grid (lat, lon) Grid cell location on fixed Earth grid (lat, lon) Time tag (date and time of day) Time tag (date and time of day) Calibrated L1C_TB Calibrated water-corrected L1C_TB Static ancillary data [permanent masks (land / water, urban, etc.), soil type, DEM info, % land cover types] Retrieved soil moisture for 6 am overpass Dynamic ancillary data : Dynamic ancillary data : Soil temperature Soil temperature Vegetation water content Vegetation water content Vegetation parameters $(b, \tau, \omega)$ - Vegetation parameters $(b, \tau, \omega)$ % open water in pixel [from HiRes radar] % open water in pixel - temperature of open water from Ts at 6 am temperature of open water Frozen ground flag [from L3_F/T] Frozen ground flag Precipitation flag Precipitation flag Snow/ice flag Snow/ice flag RFI flag [from L1_TB] RFI flag Quality flag [include from L1_TB] Quality flag

 Figure 8.
-Conceptual list of input and output information for the L2_SM_P soil moisture product.
+Conceptual list of input and output information for the L2\SM\P soil moisture product.